po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/20-Stu_Client-Server/README.md

-# 🏗️  Spin up The Client and Backend Servers Simultaneously
+# 🏗️  Start The Client and Backend Servers Simultaneously

 Work with a partner to implement the following user story: